How to Maintain and Store Your SUP Board Properly: Tips for Longevity

 A damaged fin can affect your board’s handling more than you might think.

-7. Store Your SUP Board Properly
+Storing Your SUP Board Properly

-For Inflatable SUP Boards:
+Inflatable SUP Boards

-• Store in a cool, dry location
+• Keep Deflated or Partially Inflated: Store in a cool, dry place away from direct sunlight.

-8. Use a Board Bag for Extra Protection
+Use a Board Bag for Extra Protection

 A padded SUP bag protects against sun, scratches, and dings—especially during travel.